paulio11/P5-Pokebox/DEPLOYMENT.md

 2. Locate your copy of the repository.
 3. Click the new green **GitPod** button above the file list.
 4. [Login](https://gitpod.io/workspaces/) to Gitpod with your GitHub account.
-5. Dependancies will automatically be installed thanks to [package.json](https://github.com/paulio11/P5-Pokebox/blob/main/package.json).
+5. Dependencies will automatically be installed thanks to [package.json](https://github.com/paulio11/P5-Pokebox/blob/main/package.json).
 6. To run the server type `npm start` into the terminal.
 7. Make sure to push any changes you make to GitHub.